Cajac/picoCTF-Writeups/picoGym_Exclusive/Forensics/WPA-ing_Out.md

 476f6e655f53757266696e67
 ```

 Oh, the output is in hex.
-I couldn't find any tshark parameter to change this so I used `xxd` instead to reverse the hexdump (-r)
+I couldn't find any `tshark` parameter to change this so I used `xxd` instead to reverse the hexdump (-r)
 and output the text in plain format (-p).
 ```
 Z:\CTFs\picoCTF\picoGym\Forensics\WPA-ing_Out> tshark -r wpa-ing_out.pcap -T fields -e wlan.ssid | gsort -u | xxd -r -p
 Gone_Surfing
 ```

 Much better!
-And `Gone_Surfing` is the only network contained in the PCAP.
+And 'Gone_Surfing' is the only network contained in the PCAP.

 ### Crack the password

 For cracking I used [aircrack-ng](https://aircrack-ng.org/) together with the rockyou wordlist.
 The wordlist is included in the [Leaked-Databases section](https://github.com/danielmiessler/SecLists/tree/master/Passwords/Leaked-Databases) of Daniel Miessler's SecLists if you don't have it already.

 Specify the SSID and the wordlist like this
 ```
 Z:\CTFs\picoCTF\picoGym\Forensics\WPA-ing_Out>aircrack-ng -e Gone_Surfing -w C:\Sec-Lists\Passwords\Leaked-Databases\rockyou.txt wpa-ing_out.pcap
 ```

-Then password is found rather fast and is redacted below.
+Then password is found very fast and is redacted below.
 ```
                                Aircrack-ng 1.6